rasa-customers/starterpack-retail-banking-en/README.md

 # Rasa Starter Pack: Financial Services in English

 Rasa has created a new starter pack for building AI assistants in financial services or banking with the Rasa CALM framework.
 Our Banking Intelligent Assistant can transfer money, check balances, manage payees, and block cards.
-Check out the code her on GitHub.
+Check out the code here on GitHub.

 You can use this demo assistant as a starting point for your own Banking Intelligent Assistant, or get ideas for features you might want to implement.
 It's free for you to copy and use locally with the Rasa Pro Developer Edition.